On asymptotic expansions for basic hypergeometric functions: Proofs of results

-uniformly for $|\arg(s)|\le \pi-\delta<\pi.$ By the asymptotic estimate (2.17) in conjunction with [11, pg.39, Lemma 2.2], we see the growth of the integrand is well controlled.
-Hence, we may apply Cauchy's residue theorem to obtain our expansion.
+uniformly for $|\arg(s)|\le \pi-\delta<\pi.$ The growth of the integrand is then seen to be dominated by $\Gamma(s+\frac{1}{2})D_{-s-\frac{1}{2}}(\frac{v}{\sqrt{2(k+1)w}}),$ due to Stirling's formula and (2.17), and consequently decays exponentially.
+By the asymptotic estimate (2.17) in conjunction with [11, pg.39, Lemma 2.2], we see the growth of the integrand is well controlled.
+Hence, noting that the integrals along the horizontal segments of a rectangular contour tend to $0,$ we may apply Cauchy's residue theorem moving the line of integration to the left.

 The integrand of (2.16) has simple poles at $s=1$ and the negative integers $s=-n$ due to $\Gamma(s).$ Using $\lim_{s\rightarrow1}(s-1)\zeta(s)=1,$ and [7, pg.1030, eq.(9.254),\#1] $D_{-1}(x)=\sqrt{\pi/2}e^{x^2/4}(1-\erf(\frac{x}{\sqrt{2}})),$